SpawnageLoong/cde4301-final-report/pages/2_individuals/2_weihao.md

 <p align="center"><strong>Fig 2-5 AEQ5-600FL0.5 Converter (Element14, 2025)</strong></p>

 The AEQ5-600FL0.5 provides a reliable input of around 600V to the GM tube, allowing the Gm tube to operate optimally without being vulnerable to small changes in load that may disrupt its poeer supply.
 This prevents over-voltage damage to the GM tube, and allows it to work at its optimal operating voltage.
+It can also operate between -25°C to 70°C, hence it can operate normally during the thermal cycling test (Element14, 2025).

 <img src="{{site.baseurl}}/assets/images/weihao/Fig5.jpg" alt="Advanced Energy’s Senior Engineer confirming casing material" width="800" class="img-center">